 We are also subject to more stringent state law requirements.
-For example, under California law, we will be required to have at least three female directors on our board of directors and one director from an "underrepresented community" by December 31, 2021, and two additional directors from an "underrepresented community" by December 31, 2022.
+For example, under California law, were required to have at least three female directors on our board of directors and one director from an "underrepresented community" starting December 31, 2021, and will be required to have two additional directors from an "underrepresented community" starting December 31, 2022.
 A director from an "underrepresented community" means a director who self-identifies as Black, African American, Hispanic, Latino, Asian, Pacific Islander, Native American, Native Hawaiian, Alaska Native, gay, lesbian, bisexual or transgender.
-If we fail to comply with either of these requirements, we could be fined by the California Secretary of State, our reputation may be adversely affected and certain investors may divest their holdings in our stock.
+If we fail to comply with either of these requirements, we could be fined by the California Secretary of State, our reputation may be adversely affected and certain investors may divest their holdings in our common stock.